ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 ```

 `and_then` works similarly to `map` but it does not wrap the return value in an optional automatically.
-It allows the lamdba to choose the return type which means that we can chain operations which each may fail.
+It lets the lamdba to choose the return type which allows us to chain operations which each may fail.

 People with a background in functional programming may recognise that this is a monad.